vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 # Metabarcoding_CO1_kelpholdfast
-This workflow is specific to analysing eukaryote diversity from cDNA metabarcoding of kelp holdfasts using CO1 region from raw reads to biostatiscal analysis included in the manuscript "Metabarcoding hyperdiverse marine communities in temperate kelp forests: an experimental approach to inform future studies." by Vanessa Arranz, Libby Liggins and J. David Aguirre.
+This workflow is specific to analysing eukaryote diversity from community DNA metabarcoding of kelp holdfasts using CO1 gene region from raw reads.
+It reproduces the cleaning and curation steps as well as the biostatiscal analysis included in the manuscript "Metabarcoding hyperdiverse marine communities in temperate kelp forests: an experimental approach to inform future studies." by Vanessa Arranz, Libby Liggins and J. David Aguirre.

-CO1 region was amplified using mlCOIintF-XT (refs) and jgHCO2198 (refs) primers.
-The product was aproximately 313bp obtained by Ilumina MiSeq paired-end sequencing.

-Sample preparation, DNA extraction and PCR amplification related to this work can be found here (add link).
+Sample preparation, DNA extraction and PCR amplification steps related to this work can be found here (add link).

 The scripts are designed to be run using a Linux OS, and were developed on Ubuntu 16.04.

 ## Requirements :

-- The contents of this repo
+- The contents of this repository
 - Raw sequence data : All FASTQ sequence files are available from the National Center for Biotechnology Information short-read archive database (Bioproject: PRJNA638997, Biosamples: SAMN15220525-SAMN15220620).
 - QIIME2 version 2019.4 https://docs.qiime2.org/2020.8/install/
 - Biom http://biom-format.org/